lbpoland/book/meta/character-ledger.md

 Scale Element in Records — A tiny scale drawn next to significant decisions, reminding readers of balance and the need for multiple small choices to counterbalance large ones.

 Penemue’s Prayer — Marked first mention of Penemue beginning to pray and feel weight.
 His whispered prayer “My heart is heavy” is recorded as a turning point in his character arc.

+Character Ledger Additions (Chapter 12)

+Broken Circle Symbol — A new record symbol created by Saraqael and Remiel.
+It depicts a circle split by a jagged line.
+It marks the moment of the first disobedience and is scented with rue and ash.
+It records fracture, misuse of invitation, and shame.
+Combined with concentric rings and tremor lines, it conveys the weight and sorrow of the event.

+Fracture Spiral — A spiral that twists and then breaks, developed by Shomeriel and Yomiel.
+It indicates an invitation misused and a choice that fractures relationship.
+When used with myrrh oil and ash, it carries lament.
+First used in Chapter 12.

+Rue and Ash Scent Marker — Watchers begin using rue (bitterness) and ash (sorrow) oils to mark records related to disobedience and shame.
+Rue speaks of regret, ash speaks of mortality.
+Introduced in Chapter 12.

+Nahash (developed) — The shimmering serpent form used by the Bright One to ask questions.
+It is composed of light and water.
+It has no venom but persuades with suggestion.
+Its eyes reflect patterns and potential.
+It remains a tool; it does not possess its own will.
+It appears in multiple scenes and will be associated with cunning questions.

+Gadriel, Penemue, Samyaza (developed) — Followers of the Bright One witness the act.
+Gadreel delights in the new path, Penemue feels weight and prays, Samyaza experiences conflict.
+Their inner tensions grow.

+Kisleviel — Angel of Shame.
+Introduced implicitly in Chapter 12 when shame emerges; Kisleviel’s presence is felt but not yet named.
+He will later teach about covering and vulnerability.
+His wings are the color of dust; his voice is a whisper.
+He watches the first covering of fig leaves.

+Broken Circle Constellation — A pattern of stars glimpsed by Asteriel at night.
+It resembles the broken circle symbol.
+It will later serve as a reminder of the fracture and the hope of repair.

+Rue Plant Motif — Rue becomes associated with bitterness and regret.
+Its bitter scent is used in records and will appear in future scenes as a teaching plant.